KTM ETS

-The KTM ETS, commercially known as ETS (Electric Train Service), is an inter-city higher-speed rail service in Malaysia.
-It is operated by Keretapi Tanah Melayu (KTM).
-ETS followed KTM Komuter to be the second electric train service to be operated by KTM.
-ETS is Malaysia's second inter-city rail service after KTM Intercity.
+The KTM ETS, commercially known as ETS (Electric Train Service), is an inter-city higher-speed rail service in Malaysia operated by Keretapi Tanah Melayu (KTM).
+It was introduced as the operator's second electrified train service after KTM Komuter, and represents Malaysia's second inter-city rail system after KTM Intercity.

 Launched in 2010, the ETS is Malaysia's fastest metre-gauge train service.
-It operates on the historical KTM West Coast Line in western Peninsular Malaysia.
-That line has since been electrified and double-tracked.
-Its maximum speed of 160 km/h is among the world's fastest metre-gauge train services.
+It operates on the historic KTM West Coast Line in western Peninsular Malaysia, which has since been largely electrified and double-tracked.
+Its maximum speed of 140 km/h is among the fastest for metre-gauge train services worldwide.